Barnes & Noble vs RedShelf | Comparably

 Environment Culture Ratings vs RedShelf

 Barnes & Noble rates % lower than RedShelf on Environment Culture Ratings vs RedShelf Ratings based on looking at 805 ratings from employees of the two companies.
-Ratings come from the answers to questions like "On average, how many hours do you work a day?" and "Do you have a close friend at work?".
+Ratings come from the answers to questions like "Is your work environment positive or negative?" and "What's the work pace at your company?".

 • Barnes & Noble75